 The Centre continues to define and set common ESG standards for the asset management of Deutsche Bank including those for human rights topics in alignment with Deutsche Bank Group requirements that can be objectively reviewed for compliance.

 Deutsche Bank strives to work with vendors whose policies and practices regarding human rights are consistent with our own.
-Vendors are expected to respect their employees’ human rights, offer equal employment opportunity to all and to not tolerate discrimination or harassment.

 We expect that our vendor partners and their supply-chains abide by all applicable laws and regulations in the jurisdictions, countries and regions where they conduct business, specifically by labour laws, e.g. they should not employ forced or child labour, adhere to standards regarding health and safety at the workplace and compensate employees adequately.